alexkingorg/wp-fullscreen-preview-button/README.txt

 == Description ==

-This plugin adds a "preview" button to the fullscreen (distraction-free) editor.
+This plugin adds a "preview" button to the distraction-free editor.

 **Contributing**